acoli-repo/AURIS/guidelines/archive/discourse.2023-11-17.md

 	- (22) **On the one hand**, Mr. Front says, it would be misguided to sell into “a classic panic.”

 - Apparent cases of multiple utterance.
 In the following example, utterances 4.-7. constitute an elaboration of 3.
 However, we adopt the SDRT view on such constellations, that is, if 4 elaborates 3 and 5 elaborates 3, a narration relation hold between 4 and 5.
 Because we annotate the closest anchor for each utterance, only the narration is to be annotated, but not the elaboration.
-(Note that these are SDRT relations, but the argumentation holds for ISO 24617-8 labels, as well.)
+(Note that these are SDRT relations, but the argumentation holds for ISO SemAF labels, as well.)

 	(83)
 		1. Legal controversies in America have a way of assuming a symbolic significance far exceeding what is involved in the particular case.